twright/Easy-Comment-Uploads/readme.txt

 If you like it please rate it, give feedback or you can support its further development by donating.

+== Upgrade Notice ==

+= 0.70 =
+ This version contains many important security improvements.
+You should upgrade as soon as possible to make sure your site is secure.

 == Changelog ==

 **0.70**

+ * Improved styling of upload form.
+ * Thumbnails of images are now generated to increase speed and reduce bandwith usage.
  * Option added to change upload directory.
  * Fixed some bugs in blacklist checking.
  * Enable the plugin for specific categories only.